CliMT/climt/docs/configuration.rst

   and therefore, they do not play well with :py:mod:`climt.ClimtImplicit` components that step forward the model in grid space.
 Typically, this is handled by finite differencing the output of Implicit components and providing them as time tendencies.
-  `ClimtImplicit` components have a method which returns a component which provides the time differenced tendencies.
+  :py:mod:`ClimtImplicit` components have a method :py:mod:`ClimtImplicit.get_prognostic_version` which returns a component which provides the time differenced tendencies.
 The time differencing is done using a first order scheme: dX/dt = (X_out - X_in)/timestep.
 See how this is practically used in the `Grey GCM`_.